wompking/tailorlang/README.md

 [Acknowledgments](https://github.com/wompking/tailorlang/blob/master/README.md#acknowledgments)

 ## Introduction
 Tailor is a string-based esoteric programming language.
 As such, it is not recommended to program anything involving numeric calculations in Tailor.
 It *could* be used to program text adventure games, but really, it isn't recommended to program much in Tailor.
+File extensions for Tailor patterns are `.tl` or `.tail`.
 ## Syntax and Terms
 Tailor introduces some unique syntax for its programs; this is to make the language more esoteric.
 Tailor *fabrics* are the equivalent of variables; they can store one string.